 Takhzyro is a human monoclonal antibody or a protein that binds to and inactivates another protein.
 It targets kallikrein in the circulation, stopping its action and lowering levels of bradykinin.

-Lanadelumab in clinical trials
+Takhzyro in clinical trials

-Two 300-mg injections of lanadelumab ended patients’ attacks.
-Those who had two 400-mg injections saw their attacks drop by 88 percent.
-In both groups, the doses were given two weeks apart.
-All patients were monitored for four months.
-The trial ended in 2015, with the results published in the New England Journal of Medicine.
+A Phase 1b trial (NCT02093923) tested the treatment in 38 patients with type 1 or 2 HAE.
+The patients had experienced attacks at least twice a year, with at least one in the six months before entering the trial.
+Two 300 mg injections of Takhzyro ended patients’ attacks.
+Those who had two 400 mg injections saw their attacks drop by 88%.
+In both groups, patients received doses two weeks apart.
+Investigators monitored all patients for four months.
+The trial ended in 2015, with results published in the New England Journal of Medicine.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.